uxhadr/uxhadr/README.md

 I hold a Bachelor of Science in Cybersecurity and possess a strong passion for technology.
 My academic journey has equipped me with the skills to confront and resolve complex security challenges effectively.
 I am committed to continuous learning and growth in the field.

 ## Objective
-I am eager to apply my academic background in cybersecurity and project experience to contribute to a dynamic team focused on advancing information technology security.
+I am eager to apply my academic background in cybersecurity and project experience to contribute to a dynamic team focused on advancing Information Technology security.

 ## Skills